-Athlon ranks all 130 teams prior to 2018 spring practice.
+Athlon ranks all 130 teams with 2018 spring practices underway.

-With signing day completed, the focus for all 130 college football teams are getting the first look at how their roster and program are shaping up for the 2018 season.
+Spring practice is underway across the nation, as all 130 college football teams are getting the first look at how their roster and program are shaping up for the 2018 season.
 And with every program hitting the field for offseason workouts, it’s never too early to look at the year ahead and project where all 130 teams could rank when the official Athlon Sports magazine predictions are released later this summer.
 With practices underway, the focus shifts to settling starting jobs for the depth chart, installation of schemes and figuring out how to alleviate any personnel concerns.

 Expect several tweaks to this NCAA football top 130 ranking from now until August and before the 2018 officially starts.
-However, with spring practice around the corner for all 130 teams, the 2018 outlook for every program is coming into focus.
+However, with spring practice starting for all 130 teams, the 2018 outlook for every program is coming into focus.

-Here is Athlon’s very early look at the top 25 teams in college football for 2018, followed by a handful of other teams to watch this offseason:
+Here is Athlon’s very early look at the top 130 teams in college football for 2018:

 Way-Too-Early College Football 130 Team Rankings for 2018